prodion23/proxy-wasm-go-sdk/examples/http_response_body/README.md

-## http_body
+## http_response_body

-this example demonstrates how to perform operation on a request body like append/prepend/replace.
+this example demonstrates how to perform operation on a response body.

 ```
-$ curl -XPUT localhost:18000 --data '[initial body]' -H "buffer-operation: prepend"
-[this is prepended body][initial body]

-$ curl -XPUT localhost:18000 --data '[initial body]' -H "buffer-operation: append"
+$ curl -XPUT localhost:18000 -H "x-duplicate: true"
-[initial body][this is appended body]
+response-bodyresponse-body

-$ curl -XPUT localhost:18000 --data '[initial body]' -H "buffer-operation: replace"
+$ curl -XPUT localhost:18000
-[this is replaced body]
+response-body
 ```